How to Beautifully Organize Home Office Supplies: 20 Tips

 Some desks are more like open tables with no back.
 This makes cord and cable organization a little more challenging.
 I found this great solution that mounts to the underside of the desk and keeps everything from piling up on the ground:

-Under Desk Cable Management Tray 2 Packs, 16 inches Under Table Cord Organizer for Wire Management, Metal Wire Cable Mesh Holder for Desks, Offices, and Kitchens (White)
+Under Desk Cable Management Tray 2 Packs, 16 inches under Table Cord Organizer for Wire Management, Metal Wire Cable Mesh Holder for Desks, Offices, and Kitchens (White)

 Tip 19.
 Keep Charging Cables Tidy